reacton-js/reacton/README.md

 The **$$()** method is a shorthand analog of the [querySelectorAll()](https://javascript.info/searching-elements-dom#querySelectorAll) method and is used for quick access to a component's DOM element.
 For closed components, calling this method from outside of static methods returns «undefined».

-For example, to iterate over a collection of elements:
+This method is used, for example, to iterate over a collection of elements:

 ```js
 // called when the component is added to the document